London Drum

 Alternative routes include Caledonian Road to Holloway Road, Caledonian Road to Arsenal and Caledonian Road to Camden Town

-Changing tube line at King’s Cross St. Pancras – There’s a lift when changing between the platforms
+Changing trains at King’s Cross St. Pancras – There’s a lift when changing between the platforms

 Fare zone Cash Oyster & Contactless cards